mcollatz/ConsensusPrime/README.md

 command | what it does
   ------------- | -------------
--i, --infile          |Multi- or Singe- Fasta file with protein sequences.  [required] -o, --outdir          |Specifies output directory.
+-i, --infile          |Multi- or Singe- Fasta file with protein sequences.  [required] -x, --primer3         | Primer3 parameter file. [required] -o, --outdir          |Specifies output directory.
 Default = .
---delim               |Delimiter char for fasta header.
-Default = White space --idpos               |Position of gene ID in fasta header.
+-d, --delim               |Delimiter char for fasta header.
+Default = White space -p, --position               |Position of gene ID in fasta header.
 Zero based.
+Default = 0 -k, --keepduplicates  | Keep duplicate sequences.
+Default = False -c, --consensusthreshold  | Removes sequences with higher gap to sequence ratio.
+Default = 0.2 --primers             | Known primers for visualisation in the final alignment in multifasta format.
+--negativesequences   | File with sequences that get their consensus sequence added to the final alignment in multifasta format.
-Default = 0 -x, --primer3         | Primer3 parameter file. [required] -p, --processes       |Number of processes used for predictions.
-Default = #CPU-cores -h, --help            |show this message and exit
+-h, --help            |show this message and exit